 I Gave My Word: His oath of fealty is the source of his inner conflict after Brahne turns evil.

-The Lancer: To Zidane for the first half of the game, while Zidane is mature, laid back, and open-minded, Steiner is loud, duty-driven, and naive.
-Their relationships with Vivi and Garnet also contrast, Zidane being Vivi's Big Brother Mentor and flirting with Garnet while Steiner treats Vivi as his superior and Garnet as his charge.
-Ultimately, however, they both wish to protect Garnet, even if they have different ideas on how to do it, and of the first four party members, Steiner is easily the most capable after Zidane, both in-battle and when it comes to thinking on his feet.
+The Lancer: To Zidane for the first half of the game.
+While Zidane is mature, laid back, and open-minded, Steiner is loud, duty-driven, and naive.
+Their relationships with Vivi and Garnet also contrasts, with Zidane being Vivi's Big Brother Mentor and flirting with Garnet while Steiner treats Vivi as his superior and Garnet as his charge.
+Ultimately, they both wish to protect Garnet, even if they have different ideas on how to do it, and of the first four party members, Steiner is easily the most capable after Zidane, both in-battle and when it comes to thinking on his feet.

 Lawful Stupid: Steiner believes in Black and White Morality, so he took any instance to thumb his nose upon any member of Tantalus (especially Zidane), and he remains bullheadedly determined to return Garnet to Alexandria despite the fact that this is not only against her wishes, but against overwhelming evidence that Queen Brahne has turned evil.
 However, it should be noted that during said time, nobody was 100% sure that Alexandria was behind everything.
 Most of his Character Development revolves around him getting over this.

-Mighty Glacier: He's slow in both mind and body, but his swords actually hit pretty hard.
+Mighty Glacier: He's slow in both mind and body, but his swords hit pretty hard.

 My Country, Right or Wrong: Eventually realizes he can still act on duty if he changes that duty to following the Princess' orders, not the Queen's.

-Nice Helmet: Which grows to cover his face in his Trance.
+Nice Hat: A big shiny knight's helmet which grows to cover his face in his Trance.

 Overprotective Dad: Even though he's not actually Garnet's father, he still acts like the comedic version of this trope in regards to her.
 He even hates the bad boy she's fallen for.